mjweaver01/sermon-generator/README.md

    - Save the result as a markdown file

 2. **View Saved Sermons:**

    - Place your markdown files in the `public/markdown/` directory
+   - Audio files should be placed in the `public/audio/` directory
+   - Run `./regenerate-index.sh` to update the file index after adding new files
    - Files are automatically discovered and displayed on the home page
    - Click on any sermon from the home page to view it

+3. **Adding New Files:**
+   - For markdown files: Add them to `public/markdown/` and run `./regenerate-index.sh`
+   - For audio files: Add them to `public/audio/` and reference them in markdown using `[audio:/audio/filename.mp3]`
+   - Generated audio files are automatically saved to `public/audio/`

 ## Netlify Deployment